Microsoft Expression Encoder

-Microsoft Expression Encoder (formerly Expression Media Encoder) is a transcoding and non-linear video editing software application for Microsoft Windows.
+Microsoft Expression Encoder (formerly Expression Media Encoder) is a discontinued transcoding and non-linear video editing software application for Microsoft Windows.
 It can create video streams for distribution via Microsoft Silverlight.
-This utility is created to record the screen for various purposes like YouTube, Twitch, Sharing etc.
+This utility is created to record the screen for various purposes such as YouTube, Twitch etc.

 Overview

 Expression Encoder is a transcoding and linear video editing program.
 It features a graphical user interface based on Windows Presentation Foundation (WPF) as well as a command line interface.
 It can export videos to H.264 or VC-1 formats or prepare video streams for distribution via Microsoft Silverlight.
 It supports Silverlight player controls and Silverlight templates.

 Microsoft Expression Encoder is available in different editions: